Skip to main content

 Recommend?

-If you enjoy reading thriller or criminal suspense, you should definitely give this book a try."Someone has risen from the dead.
+"Someone has risen from the dead.
 An ancient curse has resurfaced and is asking for its share of blood.

 "